-- <CODEINSIGHT_PROJECT>-The name of the project you created in Code Insight to capture the inventory. - <CODEINSIGHT_SERVER>-The URL of the Code Insight Core Server (for example, http:// 1.1.1:8888/codeinsight). - <JWT_TOKEN>-Your JSON Web Token (JWT) used to authorize user access to the Code Insight functionality.
+- <CODEINSIGHT_PROJECT>-The name of the project you created in Code Insight to capture the inventory. - <CODEINSIGHT_SERVER>-The URL of the Code Insight Core Server (for example, http:// 1.1.1.1:8888/codeinsight). - <JWT_TOKEN>-Your JSON Web Token (JWT) used to authorize user access to the Code Insight functionality.
 Generate this token using the Code Insight Web UI and then copy and paste it here.
-For more information, see Providing an Authorization Token. - <SCAN_DIR>-The directory that you want to scan.
+For more information, see Providing an Authorization Token.